What is a 2-Em Dash? (and When to Use It and How to Insert It)

 Copy and paste or insert the distinct character

-• In MS Word on a PC, type 2e3a Alt x [type 2e3a then hold down Alt and x].
+• In MS Word on a desktop PC, type 2e3a Alt x [type 2e3a then hold down Alt and x].

 • If you can see it on your browser, copy and paste this 2-em dash: